 Call Quality

-Which features or functions are important depends on how you plan to use them.
-Stability and comfort might be more critical to a runner than someone sitting at a desk.
+The features or functions that are important depend on how you plan to use them.
+Stability and comfort might be more critical to a runner than to someone sitting at a desk.
 Sound quality might be your strongest motivator if you love absorbing each musical note.

 We used a panel of expert ears trained in music and audio production for our testers.